rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ![Conductor Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2/Conductor-18.png %})

 Just like before, I'm handing this over the XenAPI drivers to do the work, but first the process sets up some basic variables to send with it so that it gets a little easier for XenAPI.
 This includes seeing if the server is volume-backed and getting basic block-device-mapping information.
 This information, however, does not contain Cinder target information (this will be important later for our XenAPI purposes).
 Once we have that, we move into the driver.
 The driver's outcome is stored as *result* and is then returned.
 This is a bit interesting because the name changes.
-Usually OpenStack keeps these things standard to avoid this kind of confusion.
+Usually, OpenStack keeps these things standard to avoid this kind of confusion.
 Just know that *result* is stored in *migrate\_data*.

 *nova.compute.manager.check\_can\_live\_migrate\_source* ->
 {% highlight python %}